norcross/wp-quick-purge-debug/README.md

-# wp-quick-purge-debug
+# Quick Purge Debug for WordPress
-A quick tool for purging the debug file in WordPress
+Add ways to quickly purge the debug log file.